Your Child's Checkup: 3 to 5 Days

 - It's normal for infants to have fussy periods, but for some, crying can be excessive, lasting several hours a day.
 If a baby develops colic, it usually starts in an otherwise well baby around 3 weeks of age.

 - Call your baby's doctor if your infant has a fever or is acting sick, isn't eating, isn't peeing, or isn't pooping.
-Don't give medication to an infant younger than 2 months old without consulting a doctor first.
+Don't give medicine to an infant younger than 2 months old without talking to your doctor first.

 - To reduce the risk of sudden infant death syndrome (SIDS):